usgs/hazdev-broker/cpp/README.md

 Build the examples

 1. Open a command window and change directories to `lib/`
-2. Extract the `rapidjson.zip` to `lib/rapidjson/`
-3. Build the librdkafka library in `lib/librdkafka/` by entering the command `./configure` followed by the command `make`
+2. Build the librdkafka library in `lib/librdkafka/` by entering the command `./configure` followed by the command `make`
-4. Install the librdkafka library by running the command `sudo make install`.
+3. Install the librdkafka library by running the command `sudo make install`.
 This will install rdkafaka to `/usr/local/lib` and `/usr/local/include`.
-5. Generate the example makefiles, by ensuring that `BUILD_EXAMPLES` is enabled and librdkafka is referenced as part of CMake by adding ``` -DBUILD_EXAMPLES=true -DRDKAFKA=/usr/local/lib/librdkafka++.dylib -DRDKAFKA_PATH=/usr/local/include/librdkafka ``` to the cmake command.
+4. Generate the example makefiles, by ensuring that `BUILD_EXAMPLES` is enabled and librdkafka is referenced as part of CMake by adding ``` -DBUILD_EXAMPLES=true -DRDKAFKA=/usr/local/lib/librdkafka++.dylib -DRDKAFKA_PATH=/usr/local/include/librdkafka ``` to the cmake command.
-6. If you are on a \*nix system, you should see a Makefile in the current directory.
+5. If you are on a \*nix system, you should see a Makefile in the current directory.
 Just type `make example_consumer` to build the example consumer, and `make example_producer` to build the example producer, or type `make all` to build both examples and install them to the the location defined by `CMAKE_INSTALL_PREFIX`.
-7. If you are on Windows and have Visual Studio installed, a `HazdevBroker.sln` file and several `.vcproj` files will be created.
+6. If you are on Windows and have Visual Studio installed, a `HazdevBroker.sln` file and several `.vcproj` files will be created.
 You can then build them using Visual Studio.
 Building the EXAMPLE_CONSUMER and EXAMPLE_PRODUCER projects will build the examples.
 Building the INSTALL project will copy the examples to the